 Teaching everyone to be social researchers

 Rather than trying to defy the trend to use the term data, which at this point looks to be (read: is) a losing battle, I argue that social researchers can play a proactive role by intervening in how everyday citizens interpret their own definitions of what counts as data, as these definitions get negotiated through their own lived experience within digitally-saturated environments.
 This can be achieved by helping people become researchers of their own experience, to identify how identities, events, and cultural formations are quantified, and more importantly, to interrogate the ways personal behaviors and activities and relationships–in the form of information—might be harvested, stored, and eventually commoditized for sale in the corporate or governmental marketplace.
+Data literacy includes reflexive awareness of the systems of digitization, datafication and computation, which involves the many ways data are defined, created, and used, along with an ability to understand the greater systems within which data play a role.

 Taking on this pedagogue/researcher role requires that we academics reach outside the isolation and protection of the typical academic production cycle to teach as many people as possible to use our well-honed critical tools for thinking about their lives in this digital data epoch.
 After all, who better than well-trained sociologists, phenomenologists, media and information scholars, data scientists, and ethnographers to teach citizens to be researchers of their own lived experience?
 As we interact on formal and informal levels with audiences beyond the academy, we have the opportunity to help others analyze the way data flows in the situations they live in, how digital platforms and algorithmic logics constrain and enable citizen actions, how social media conversations and networked information function rhetorically to frame basic definitions of the self, relationships, politics, and institutional systems and dynamics.